 INTRODUCTION

-The appraisal of periodontal health constitutes a cardinal determinant in both diagnostic precision and therapeutic strategizing within periodontology, wherein probing measurements serve as quintessential indices for delineating disease progression, evaluating attachment apparatus integrity, and appraising therapeutic outcomes.
+The appraisal of periodontal health constitutes a cardinal determinant in both diagnostic precision and therapeutic strategising within periodontology, wherein probing measurements serve as quintessential indices for delineating disease progression, evaluating attachment apparatus integrity, and appraising therapeutic outcomes.
 Conventional manual periodontal probes exemplified by the Williams and UNC-15 models have historically been regarded as the clinical benchmark for quantifying periodontal parameters such as probing pocket depth (PPD), clinical attachment level (CAL), and bleeding on probing (BOP) (Srikanth KV 2012).
-Despite their enduring clinical relevance, simplicity, and cost-effectiveness, these instruments are intrinsically constrained by examiner-dependent variability, inconsistency in probing pressure, subjective interpretation, and limited reproducibility of readings particularly when employed in longitudinal surveillance or multicentric clinical investigations.
+Despite their enduring clinical relevance, simplicity, and cost-effectiveness, these instruments are intrinsically constrained by examiner-dependent variability, inconsistency in probing pressure, subjective interpretation, and limited reproducibility of readings, particularly when employed in longitudinal surveillance or multicentric clinical investigations.
 Such methodological inconsistencies invariably attenuate diagnostic accuracy and hinder uniformity in periodontal data acquisition (Borker SS 2024).

 In an endeavour to transcend these inherent limitations, digital periodontal probing has emerged as a disruptive and transformative modality in contemporary periodontal diagnostics.
-These systems amalgamate microprocessor-regulated, pressure-calibrated sensors engineered to deliver a standardized probing force while simultaneously facilitating automated data acquisition and real-time charting.
+These systems amalgamate microprocessor-regulated, pressure-calibrated sensors engineered to deliver a standardised probing force while simultaneously facilitating automated data acquisition and real-time charting.
 This technological innovation markedly mitigates operator-induced discrepancies and transcriptional inaccuracies, thereby augmenting diagnostic fidelity, reproducibility, and inter-examiner concordance.
-Moreover, the seamless interfacing of digital probes with electronic dental record systems and real-time visualization platforms optimizes documentation efficiency and clinical workflow integration (Chung HM 2022).
-Some advanced configurations further augment their diagnostic repertoire by quantifying ancillary physiological parameters such as intra-pocket temperature and pH thereby offering clinicians a multidimensional and physiologically comprehensive evaluation of periodontal health (Harrison PL 2020).
+Moreover, the seamless interfacing of digital probes with electronic dental record systems and real-time visualisation platforms optimises documentation efficiency and clinical workflow integration (Chung HM 2022).
+Some advanced configurations further augment their diagnostic repertoire by quantifying ancillary physiological parameters such as intra-pocket temperature and pH, thereby offering clinicians a multidimensional and physiologically comprehensive evaluation of periodontal health (Harrison, P.L.
+2020).

-The proliferation of digital periodontal probing epitomizes the broader paradigm shift accompanying the digitalization of dentistry, wherein advancements in diagnostic imaging, computer-aided design and manufacturing (CAD/CAM), artificial intelligence, and electronic health record integration are collectively redefining diagnostic precision and procedural standardization.
+The proliferation of digital periodontal probing epitomises the broader paradigm shift accompanying the digitalisation of dentistry, wherein advancements in diagnostic imaging, computer-aided design and manufacturing (CAD/CAM), artificial intelligence, and electronic health record integration are collectively redefining diagnostic precision and procedural standardisation.
 Despite the demonstrable advantages of such innovations, the degree of awareness, adoption, and operational integration of digital periodontal probes among dental professionals remains inconsistent.
-Impediments such as elevated capital investment, paucity of structured training programs, inadequate institutional infrastructure, and skepticism regarding tangible clinical benefits continue to constrain their widespread assimilation into mainstream practice (Vyprynyuk K 2024).
+Impediments such as elevated capital investment, paucity of structured training programs, inadequate institutional infrastructure, and scepticism regarding tangible clinical benefits continue to constrain their widespread assimilation into mainstream practice (Vyprynyuk K 2024).

 Accordingly, the present study was conceived with the objective of systematically evaluating the awareness, perceptual orientation, and attitudinal disposition of dental professionals and students toward digital periodontal probing.
 The significance of this inquiry resides in its capacity to elucidate prevailing lacunae in knowledge, identify pragmatic barriers to implementation, and delineate potential enablers that may expedite the diffusion of digital diagnostic technologies within both academic and clinical frameworks.
-By critically appraising the readiness, acceptance, and adaptability of the dental fraternity toward digital innovations, this investigation aspires to furnish empirical evidence conducive to curricular enhancement, institutional capacity building, and the advancement of standardized digital periodontal diagnostic protocols.
+By critically appraising the readiness, acceptance, and adaptability of the dental fraternity toward digital innovations, this investigation aspires to furnish empirical evidence conducive to curricular enhancement, institutional capacity building, and the advancement of standardised digital periodontal diagnostic protocols.

 MATERIALS AND METHODS

-Adescriptive, questionnaire-based cross-sectional survey was designed and conducted to assess the awareness, perceptions, and attitudinal orientations of dental professionals and students toward digital periodontal probing.
-A structured and pre-validated questionnaire was meticulously developed, comprising sections on demographic information including age, gender, and professional category (undergraduate, postgraduate, clinician, or academician) and domain-specific items aimed at evaluating awareness, perceived accuracy, user comfort, and preference regarding digital periodontal probes.
+A descriptive, questionnaire-based cross-sectional survey was designed and conducted to assess the awareness, perceptions, and attitudinal orientations of dental professionals and students toward digital periodontal probing.
+A structured and pre-validated questionnaire was meticulously developed, comprising sections on demographic information, including age, gender, and professional category (undergraduate, postgraduate, clinician, or academician) and domain-specific items aimed at evaluating awareness, perceived accuracy, user comfort, and preference regarding digital periodontal probes.

 The content validity of the questionnaire was established through expert evaluation by subject-matter specialists in Periodontology, who critically assessed the instrument for clarity, relevance, and comprehensiveness.
 The questionnaire was developed using Google Forms to ensure broad accessibility and convenience of participation.